 The first way is to use the "Round" Excel formula to make sure the result of calculations fits into the field size definition in the Access database.
 For example, in the template at Tax Column (c5001), we use a "Round" formula to make sure the line total has up to two digits after the decimal point:

 If you need to apply this change to your own template, follow the steps below.

 - Switch to design mode by pushing down the "Design Mode" button on the ribbon tab.

 - Click the cell for which you want to modify the formula.
 The Excel formula bar shows the current formula applied to this cell, like this:

 - Modify the above formula so that it looks like this:

-- You may need to repeat the above step to modify all formulas of all the line total cells.
+- You may need to repeat the above step to modify all the formulas in all the line total cells.

-- You may also need to check the formulas of the tax cells, make sure they have only two digits after the decimal point.
+- You may also need to check the formulas of the tax cells to make sure they have up to two digits after the decimal point.

 - Once done, exit design mode by clicking the "Design Mode" button again.